-Regional Energy Coach (REC) Program Frequently Asked Questions (FAQ)
+Regional Energy Coaches (REC) program Frequently Asked Questions (FAQ)

 What is the REC program?

-The Regional Energy Coach (REC) program is a nationwide initiative designed to improve energy efficiency and sustainability in affordable housing .
+The Regional Energy Coaches (REC) program is a nationwide initiative designed to improve energy efficiency in affordable housing.
 The program provides expert coaching, technical support, and funding guidance to housing providers.

 Who can benefit from the REC program?

-The program primarily supports municipalities, nonprofit organizations, and housing cooperatives that are engaged in or planning energy-efficient retrofits or new constructions of affordable housing.
+The program primarily supports municipalities, not-for-profit organizations, and housing cooperatives that are engaged in or planning energy-efficient retrofits or new constructions of affordable housing.

 What services do Regional Energy Coaches provide?